Removing bad fuel from the marine fuel tank helps stop fuel contamination and prevents a boat engine from getting damaged.

 Step 1: Use A Suction Pump To Drain Bad Fuel From Boat Fuel Tank

-- Make sure fuel tank is completely empty: Ensure every drop of the dirty or bad fuel has been removed into a bucket or container.
+- Make sure the fuel tank is completely empty: Ensure every drop of dirty and bad fuel has been removed into a bucket or container

-- Use a bucket or container that can be sealed: A sealed container will help prevent spillage or environmental harm.
+- Use a bucket or container that can be sealed: A sealed container will help prevent spillage & prevent environmental harm or foul odors

 The suction pump will remove all the bad fuel from the boat fuel tank.
-Get a container or bucket to collect all the bad fuel safely.
+Get a sealable container or sealable bucket to collect all the bad fuel safely.

-Step 2: Spray Cleaner Product Into Boat Fuel Tank
+Step 2: Disconnect The Fuel Lines & Spray Cleaner Product Into Boat Fuel Tank

-- Remove dirt left from bad fuel: The cleaner will help dissolve any residual dirt left from bad fuel in the fuel tank and ensure it's clean when putting new fresh fuel into the marine tank
+- Remove any dirt left from bad fuel: The cleaner will help dissolve any residual dirt left from bad fuel in the fuel tank and ensure it's clean when putting new fresh fuel into the marine tank

-- Dissolve any trapped sludge or varnish: A fuel tank cleaner will help dissolve any trapped sludge, dirt or varnish and ensure any new fuel does not turn bad
+- Dissolve any trapped sludge, dirt or varnish: A fuel tank cleaner will help dissolve any trapped sludge, dirt or varnish and ensure any new fuel does not turn bad

-- Prevent future fuel contamination: The cleaner will help prevent any new fuel from being contaminated as the dirt will be removed.
+- Prevent future fuel contamination: A fuel tank cleaner will help prevent any new fuel from being contaminated as the dirt will be removed

-Use a marine grade fuel tank cleaning product when removing dirt from fuel tank.
+Use a marine-grade fuel tank cleaning product when removing dirt from the fuel tank.

 Do not use any product that is not marine grade as it may hard the fuel tank or the boat engine.

 The top fuel tank cleaner products list will help with choosing the right cleaning spray to use.

-After spraying the fuel tank with cleaner, rinse it with water.
+After spraying the fuel tank with fuel tank cleaner, rinse it with water.

 This will loosen up the remaining dirt and the soapy cleaner used to clean the tank.

-Spraying the fuel tank with a cleaner will help remove any dirt build up with the bad fuel.
+Spraying the fuel tank with a cleaner will help remove any dirt built up with the bad fuel.
 This will prevent future fuel contamination.

-Step 3: Drain Dirty Water From Boat Fuel Tank Into A Container
+Step 3: Drain The Dirty Water From Boat Fuel Tank Into A Container

-Use the suction pump again to pump the dirty water and cleaning product out of the boat fuel tank and into a bucket or container.
-This will:
+Using the suction pump again to pump the dirty water and cleaning product out of the boat fuel tank and into a bucket or container will:

-- Ensure new boat fuel won't be contaminated: A clean fuel tank means the new boat fuel won't go bad or get dirty.
+- Ensure the new boat fuel won't be contaminated: A clean fuel tank means the new boat fuel won't go bad or get dirty.
 Pumping out the soapy cleaning water is important to ensure future fuel contamination won't occur

-This step should take no longer than 5 - 10 minutes to complete for recreational boats like speedboats, pontoons, deck boats and motorboats.
+This step should take no longer than 5 to 10 minutes to complete for recreational boats like speedboats, pontoons, deck boats and motorboats.

-Drain the cleaner product and dirty water into a sealed bucket or container.
-Having the fuel tank clean will help prevent new fuel from going bad.
+Drain the cleaner product and dirty soapy water into a sealed bucket or container.
+Having the fuel tank clean will help prevent new fuel from going bad or getting contaminated

 Step 4: Reconnect The Fuel Lines & Fill The Boat Fuel Tank With New Clean Fuel

-Make sure the bad fuel, dirt, soap from the cleaner and other residue has been fully removed from the boat fuel tank before reconnecting the fuel lines and filling it with clean fuel.
+Make sure the bad fuel, dirt and soap from the cleaner has been fully removed from the boat fuel tank before reconnecting the fuel lines and filling it with clean fuel.

 After fully removing the bad fuel from the marine fuel tank, it must be safely disposed of.